The MEBUS Team

 As a student, Cammie served as the Guest Experience Lead Assistant at Kennesaw State University’s student-led Event and Venue Management organization, Night Owl.
 She took a leadership role in facilitating several nationally-televised sporting events, including CONCACAF, ASUN, and PLL.

-Cammie continues to write and publish award-winning novels on the social storytelling platform, Wattpad, where she is recognized as one of the most influential creators on the site.
-Her stories have gained over 750,000 collective reads and she has partnered with brands such as Amazon Prime Studios to create engaging promotional content.
+Cammie also writes and digitally publishes novels on a social storytelling platform, where she has won multiple awards and is consistently recognized as an influential creator.
+Her work has gained over 700,000 collective reads and she has partnered with brands such as Amazon Prime Video to create engaging promotional content.

-While Cammie has always had a passion for music and storytelling, she is even more excited about helping Kennesaw students find their place in the dynamic global entertainment industry.
+While Cammie has a passion for music and storytelling, she is also excited about helping Kennesaw students find their place in the dynamic global entertainment industry.